lanyijianke/thinking_models_mcp/README.md

 ## Available Tools

-1. `list-models`: Get a list of all thinking models
+1. `list-models`: Get a list of all thinking models, with optional category filtering
-2. `get-model-detail`: Get detailed information about a specific model
+2. `get-model-info`: Get detailed information or specific fields about a model
-3. `search-models`: Search for thinking models by keyword
+3. `search-models`: Search for models by keywords or recommend models for specific problems
-4. `get-model-teaching`: Get popular science teaching content for a model
-5. `get-model-warnings`: Get usage notes for a model (limitations and common pitfalls)
-6. `get-categories`: Get model category information
+4. `get-categories`: Get model category information
-7. `get-models-by-category`: Get models by category
-8. `get-related-models`: Get related model recommendations
+5. `get-related-models`: Get related model recommendations
-9. `count-models`: Count the total number of models
+6. `count-models`: Count the total number of models

+## Configuration

+### Environment Variables

+The service supports the following environment variables:

+- `OPENROUTER_API_KEY`: OpenRouter API key (for semantic similarity calculation)
+- `OPENROUTER_MODEL_NAME`: OpenRouter model name to use, default is "qwen/qwen3-235b-a22b:free"
+- `HTTP_REFERER`: (Optional) HTTP Referer header
+- `X_TITLE`: (Optional) Application title
+- `MODE`: Running mode, can be "stdio" or "rest"
+- `PORT`: Port number for REST mode, default is 9593
+- `ENDPOINT`: Endpoint path for REST mode, default is "/rest"

 ## Usage